|

 at Boggs yard on the main.
 They had just pulled

-clean coal off the Siding at Champion and were air testing
+clean coal off the Siding at Champion and were air testing the train

-the train for the trip to Montour Jct.
+for the trip to Montour Jct.

-The recent posts of free use of Montour
+The recent posts of free use of Montour hauled

-hauled coal allows me to relate another human
+coal allows me to relate another human interest story about Jim Lane.

-interest story about Jim Lane.
-Jim was working as a fireman in late
+Jim was working as a fireman in late 1930's

-Jct, he thought it might have been locomotive #33.
+he thought it might have been locomotive

-As they headed east they passed through
+As they headed east they passed through Greer

-Greer Tunnel, over the PRR in the through truss bridge
+Tunnel, over the PRR in the through truss bridge and around the left

-and around the left hand curve.
-Here they exploded
+hand curve.
+Here they exploded a track torpedo used for

-They slowed down and caught sight of a flagman giving them a
+sight of a flagman giving them a stop signal with a red

-flagman said his train ahead of them was having air trouble with a
+lantern.
+After stopping the flagman said his train ahead of

-pick up off the PRR Transfer at Hills, but expected they would be
+Hills, but expected they would be moving East shortly.
+The

-moving East shortly.
-The flagman climbed aboard as the
+flagman climbed aboard as the engineer (George Barefoot) eased down to

-engineer (George Barefoot) eased down to stop behind the flagman's
+stop behind the flagman's caboose.

 At this point they had stopped on a short

-straight stretch east of Greers crossing above what later
+straight stretch east of Greers crossing above what later became the

-became the water purification plant for #4 mine along Chartiers
+water purification plant for #4 mine along Chartiers

 Creek.
-This was also next to an old frame/ log dwelling belonging to an
+This was also next to an old frame/ log dwelling

-old widow woman.
-Her husband was a miner all his life, but had past
+belonging to an old widow woman.
+Her husband was a

-away.
-I can only believe the miner used to
+miner all his life, but had past away.
+I can only believe the

-walk either the Montour, or PRR that crossed the creek at this same point, to work every
+crossed the creek at this same point, to work every day.

-if he worked the tipple or
+Depending if he worked the tipple or

-entered the mine at the supply yard along the
+entered the mine at the supply yard along the PRR.

-Well, Jim living in Hills station, knowing all
+Well, Jim living in Hills station,

 his neighbors decided to toss some coal out from the tender into her

 front yard.
-He said he had tossed coal as he passed by
+He said he had tossed coal as

 on moving trains before, usually a shovel full or two if he was quick

 enough.
-After he supplied her yard he climbed down into the
+After he supplied her yard he climbed down

 cab and was confronted by the trainmaster.
-Seems the TM had
+Seems the

 been lurking around the train stopped in front of them and walked back

 for a visit.
-He asked Jim what he had be doing on the
+He asked Jim what he had be

 tender and Jim replied he was shoving coal closer to the bunker doors